e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `override(baseline, at(mount, condition(d*)))`.
 Method nesting became value
 layering.

-**"Aircraft as root" is a thin world.** The aircraft is never literally the root — its environment inputs ([§4.4](#44-function-valued-signals-environment-access) function-valued signals) are wired from provider components — so design tasks use a shipped rig, `design_world(ac)` = aircraft + `SimpleAtmosphere(wind = NoWind())` + `HorizontalTerrain`: today's ad-hoc models inside `linearize` promoted to a named artifact.
+**"Aircraft as root" is a thin world.** By default the aircraft is not literally the root — its environment inputs ([§4.4](#44-function-valued-signals-environment-access) function-valued signals) are wired from provider components — so design tasks use a shipped rig, `design_world(ac)` = aircraft + `SimpleAtmosphere(wind = NoWind())` + `HorizontalTerrain`: today's ad-hoc models inside `linearize` promoted to a named artifact.
 One register: the "root" case is the shallowest world, the trim problem mounts at `"aircraft"` like anywhere else.
+Leaving an environment face *unconnected* is legal by construction, though: the face becomes an ordinary root slot holding the handle **value**, written by the `baseline` like any other slot — the test-rig register, the function-valued sibling of a constant source, zero ceremony for a frozen environment.
+For design tasks the shipped rig stays `design_world(ac)`, which keeps the environment's tunables in the slot vocabulary that conditions, `capture`, linearization's input surface and the trace header already speak.

 **Swarm doctrine.** The service solves *one problem at a time*.
 Sequential independent trims (trim lead, commit, trim wing against the committed